 How to access support for families and carers

 Joining a carer support group is a great way to share knowledge, tips and strategies with others who are going through a similar experience.
-To find a group near you, please visit the National Dementia Helpline page, or call on 1800 100 500 from 8.00am to 8.00pm weekdays.
+To find a group near you, please contact the National Dementia Helpline on 1800 100 500.

 You can also call our National Dementia Helpline to book in professional counselling.